"Electrophants" at Goldhanger

 inside a London store

-the inners of an electric version
+the internals of the electric version

-a small version at Cromer
+at Cromer

-1932 www.britishpathe.com/video/mechanical-el * a stroll in a park – a very early record
+1932 www.britishpathe.com/video/mechanical-el a stroll in a park – a very early record

 1949 www.youtube.com/watch?v=_5Z4YApl06Y small 2-stroke petrol versions at Humberside